Francis W. Parker School’s Dot Day project receives AASL Collaborative School Library Award

 American Association of School Librarians (AASL)

 CHICAGO – Mary Catherine Coleman, Sarah Beebe, Sarah Weitz, Bev Greenberg, and Tisha Johnson from Francis W. Parker School in Chicago, Ill., are the recipients of the 2017 American Association of School Librarians’ (AASL) Collaborative School Library Award for their project “Dot Day: How Do We Work Together as Collaborators to Make Our Mark?”
-Sponsored by Upstart, the $2,500 award recognizes school librarian and teacher collaboration during the development and implantation of a curriculum-supporting program using school library resources.
+Sponsored by Upstart, the $2,500 award recognizes school librarian and teacher collaboration during the development and implementation of a curriculum-supporting program using school library resources.

 The project team of Coleman, school librarian; Beebe, educational technology specialist; and first-grade teachers Weitz, Greenberg, and Johnson used Peter H. Reynold’s book “The Dot” to reflect on the ways they make their mark in their own lives and also in the first-grade community.
 Students examined the different themes presented in the story including personal growth, determination, and learning new skills.
 Through discussion, students identified the qualities of good collaborators and put them into play by working together to create a piece of artwork using a small robot called an ArtBot.